msquareco/web/README.md

 ## License

-This project is licensed under the [Your License Name].
+This project is licensed under the MSQUARECO.COM .
 See the LICENSE file for details.